Sex Workers and Health Inequalities

 Sex workers often face significant barriers to good health, shaped by stigma, violence, poverty, and being left out of vital health data.
 These challenges can mean unsafe housing, difficulty getting care, and poorer health outcomes.

-Join our webinar to hear real experiences, explore the support that’s out there, and share ideas on how health and social care can truly meet their needs.
+This webinar heard real experiences, explored the support that’s out there, and shared ideas on how health and social care can truly meet people's needs.

-Chair: Shamila Dhana; Project Leader for Haven in Portsmouth, a women’s initiative dedicated to empowerment and community support
+Chaired by Shamila Dhana, Project Lead for Haven in Portsmouth, a women’s initiative dedicated to empowerment and community support, the session covered:

 - People not problems: Holistic and accessible outreach - Dan Pooley, Church Leader, Amber Chaplains